joshimps/coral_cam/README.md

 5. Install PCL following the instructions found [here](https://pointclouds.org/downloads/#linux)

-6. Install QT 5.12 folllowing the instructions found [here](https://wiki.qt.io/Building_Qt_5_from_Git#Getting_the_source_code), remember to checkout 5.15.2 and also use the option `--module-subset=default,-qtwebengine` when initiliasing the repoistory to save space.
+6. Install QT 5.15 folllowing the instructions found [here](https://wiki.qt.io/Building_Qt_5_from_Git#Getting_the_source_code), remember to checkout 5.15 as this contains a fix for compiling on gcc 11 and also use the option `--module-subset=default,-qtwebengine` when initiliasing the repoistory to save space.

 7. Create a Ros Workspace and clone this package to it